flutter/samples/experimental/desktop_photo_search/README.md

 [com.apple.security.network.client entitlement][macOS-client].
 For this
 sample, this entitlement is required to access the Unsplash API.

-Likewise, to save a Photo to the local file system using the `file_choser` plugin requires the [com.apple.security.files.user-selected.read-write entitlement][macOS-read-write].
+Likewise, to save a Photo to the local file system using the `file_chooser` plugin requires the [com.apple.security.files.user-selected.read-write entitlement][macOS-read-write].

 Please see [macOS Signing and Security][macOS-security] for more detail.